openfun/marsha/docs/env.md

 # Environment variables

-`marsha` contains several projects, two of which are configured through environment variables.
-There are therefore two `env.d` folders with different environment variables.
+`marsha` contains several projects, three of which are configured through environment variables.

 First, there is our Django backend.
 We try to follow [12 factors app](https://12factor.net/) and so use environment variables for configuration.
+It looks for environment variables in `env.d/{environment}`.

-Then, there is our aws deployment configurations in the `src/aws` folder.
-It looks in `src/aws/env.d`.
+Then, there is our AWS deployment configurations in the `src/aws` folder:

+- The main Terraform project in charge of deploying Marsha looks for environment variables in `src/aws/env.d/{environment}`,
+- A small side Terraform project located in `src/aws/create_state_bucket` is responsible just for creating an S3 bucket in AWS that Terraform will use to record the state of the main Marsha project with encryption and versioning.
+This Terraform project looks for environment variables in `src/aws/env.d/state_bucket`.

 ## 1. Django backend environment

-Specified in `{REPO_ROOT}/env.d/development`.
+Specified in `{REPO_ROOT}/env.d/{environment}`.

 ### General Django settings